 Could low Free T3 be causing you ongoing issues?

 There are binding proteins that attach to thyroid hormones to travel through the blood vessels, to cells all over our body.
 When they reach the cells, only the unbound “free” hormones can actually be used by the cells.
 Therefore Free T3 levels (and Free T4!) are important to monitor.
-It’s important to be aware that F ree T3 and Free T4 are different to Total T3 and Total T4, with Total being pretty much useless.
-Make sure you check Free.
+It’s important to be aware that Free T3 and Free T4 are different to Total T3 and Total T4, with Total being pretty much useless.
+So make sure you check ‘Free’.

-It’s more common than you think, inadequate Free T3 issues.
-Often, doctors tend to just test our TSH alone and when it comes back ‘normal’, they declare us ‘normal’ and send us on our way.
+It’s more common than you think, inadequate Free T3 levels with hypothyroid patients.
+Often, doctors tend to just test our TSH alone and when it comes back ‘normal’, they declare us ‘normal’ and send us on our way, even though we still feel unwell.
 Sound familiar?

 The issues that low Free T3 cause, can even occur with subclinical/borderline hypothyroidism, where TSH levels are declared ‘not that bad’.